The best beach casting reels, and how to find yours

 Penn Battle III Longcast

-Penn Battle
+Penn Battle Surf Reel Review

 The Penn Battle is one hell of a reel.
-Exceptionally smooth and reliable, with a saltwater resistant spool that’s been chemically treated.
+Exceptionally smooth and reliable, with a saltwater-resistant spool that’s been chemically treated.
 The main body is graphite so it’s not as heavy as you might expect.
 A safe bet for a long lasting premium reel.
 We are still testing this reel to assess it’s durability so the verdict is not out from us yet.

 Penn Surfblaster 7000/8000

 The Penn Surfcaster also has a spare deep spool.
-It’s very useful to have a couple of spools, say one with lighter braid for fishing clean ground and optimal casting distance and one with a heavier monofilament for very rough ground to minimise line damage on rocks.
+It’s useful to have a couple of spools, one with lighter braid for fishing clean ground and optimal casting distance.
+The other with a heavier monofilament for very rough ground to minimise line damage on rocks.

 Penn Rival

 The Penn Rival Longcast is a high-end beach casting reel that can handle anything you throw at it.
-The spool is designed to maximise casting distance by freeing line from the spool with less friction.
-The graphite reel body has a smooth feel under load and the aluminium spool is braid ready and saltwater resistant.
-The reel has a strong and smooth front drag with a maximum drag of 8kg, making it ideal for hauling in the biggest fish you’re likely to catch when UK shore fishing.
-The T-shaped handle knob and 4:3:1 retrieve are pretty standard, but a reel at this price from PENN has more torque than a cheaper reel, so you can crank the handle against much more resistance.
-Perfect for pulling congers away from snags!
-The reel holds half a kilometre of monofilament.
-Realistically this actually just means you’re going to need a load of backing line.
+The spool maximises casting distance by freeing the line from the spool with less friction.
+The graphite reel body has a smooth feel under load, and the aluminium spool is braid-ready and saltwater resistant.
+The reel has a solid and smooth front drag with a maximum drag of 8kg.
+This makes it ideal for hauling the biggest fish you’ll likely catch when UK shore fishing.

 Daiwa Shorecast